Alaxxxx/CustomToolbar/README.md

 <br>

-## Adding Your New Element
+## ✨ Adding Your New Element

-After saving your script, Unity will recompile.
-Your new element is now ready to be used!
+After your script recompiles, your new element is ready to be used!

-1. Navigate to Edit > Project Settings > Custom Toolbar.
+1. Navigate to `Edit > Project Settings > Custom Toolbar`.
 2. Select the group where you want to add your new button.

-3. In the right panel, click the "Add Element" button.
-A menu will appear with all available elements, including the one you just created.
+3. In the right panel, click the **`Add Element`** button.
+A menu will appear with all available elements.

-4. Select your element from the list to add it to the group.
+4. Select your new element from the list to add it to the group.

+> [!IMPORTANT]
-Click "Save and Recompile".
-Your new button will appear on the main toolbar!
+> Click **`Save and Recompile`** at the bottom of the window.
+Your new button will now appear on the main toolbar!
 <br>

-## 🤝 Contributing
+## 🤝 Contributing & Supporting

-Any kind of contribution is welcome and greatly appreciated!
+This project is open-source and community-driven.
+Any form of contribution is welcome and greatly appreciated!

+First and foremost, if you find `Custom Toolbar` useful, please **give it a star ⭐️ on GitHub!** It's the easiest way to show your support and helps the project gain visibility.

+Here are other ways you can contribute:

-* **💡 Feature Requests & Ideas:** Have an idea for a new tool or an improvement?
-Please [open an issue](https://github.com/Alaxxxx/CustomToolbar/issues) to share your thoughts.
+* **💡 Share Ideas & Report Bugs:** Have a great idea for a new feature or found a bug?
+[Open an issue](https://github.com/Alaxxxx/CustomToolbar/issues) to share the details.
+Well-documented reports are fantastic.

-* **🐛 Bug Reports:** If you find a bug, a well-documented issue with steps to reproduce it would be fantastic.
-* **🔌 Pull Requests:** Feel free to fork the repository and submit pull requests for bug fixes or new features.
+* **🔌 Contribute Code:** Feel free to fork the repository and submit a pull request for bug fixes or new features.

-Thank you !
+* **🗣️ Spread the Word:** Share this tool with other Unity developers who might find it useful.

+Every contribution, from a simple star to a pull request, is incredibly valuable.
+Thank you for your support!